paulkiley/ai-chat-context-keeper/README.md

   - `git rebase -i origin/main`
   - Mark small follow-ups as `fixup` or `squash` under the main commit.
   - Force-push your branch if needed: `git push -f`.

+## PR Dependency Ordering

+See docs/ops/pr-ordering.md for how dependency mapping works and local triage commands.